who-is-gleb/data-import-full-infra/README.md

 ![Screen Shot 2022-09-05 at 1 19 06 AM](https://user-images.githubusercontent.com/49573287/188335583-495f8749-a1e9-424f-b0d4-7bd9e9d34fd9.png)
 Done with Figma

+# Project's goal:
+1. Fetch Github archive daily using Airflow
+2. Store raw data using Airflow and a connection Clickhouse
+3. Calculate various metrics (done as views in Clickhouse)
+4. Show some of the metrics in a real-time visualization tool (Grafana in this case)
+5. Prepare different project environments for docker-compose

 # How to start everything up, run, fetch the archive and so on:

 1. Create python virtual env and run `install-deps.sh` to install all libs and modules locally (for testing as an example)